 This alkaloid is responsible for pepper’s pungent flavor and its annoying ability to cause sneezing.
 A potent antioxidant and anti-inflammatory, piperine increases the activity of pancreatic enzymes required for digestion and boosts thermogenesis, or energy burning.
 Some research suggests that piperine can also prevent fat cells from forming.
 Previous studies had shown that piperine lowers levels of fat and glucose in the bloodstream, but scientists didn’t know how it worked at the cellular level.
 In this study, researchers took cells destined to become fat cells and exposed them to piperine for 72 hours.
 Piperine interfered with the genes responsible for the formation of new fat cells—without being toxic to other cells.
 Furthermore, it appeared to actually set up a chain reaction that helped keep fat in check.

-When piperine is taken with certain supplements, it increases blood levels of those nutrients.
-For example, adding 5 mg of piperine to 120 mg of coenzyme Q10 for two weeks resulted in a 30 percent higher blood level of CoQ10 than when CoQ10 was taken alone.
+One of the other benefits of piperine is its ability to significantly boost the absorption and bioavailability of nutrients and other substances.
+For example, when piperine is taken with certain supplements, it raises blood levels of those nutrients.
+For example, adding 5 mg of piperine to 120 mg of coenzyme Q10 (CoQ10) for two weeks resulted in a 30 percent higher blood level of CoQ10 than when CoQ10 was taken alone.
 Beta-carotene, vitamin B6, and selenium have been shown to be similarly affected.
-Piperine is often added to curcumin supplements (an anti-inflammatory phytonutrient from turmeric) because it can increase their bioavailability by as much as 2,000 percent!
+And for the same reason, piperine is often added to curcumin supplements (an anti-inflammatory phytonutrient from turmeric) because it can increase their bioavailability by as much as 2,000 percent!

 Now it’s your turn: What’s your favorite food to sprinkle pepper on?